-Eligibility criteria for becoming a Civil Judge or a magistrate is:
+The eligibility criteria for becoming a Civil Judge or a magistrate are:

 - The person must be an Indian citizen.

-- He or she must be of age group between 21 to 35 years (age differs from state to state).
+- He or she must be in the age group between 21 and 35 years (age differs from state to state).

 - The person must pass the state judicial service test.